 Payment of benefits for supplemental services is at the sole discretion of PacificSource and may be made as a substitute for other covered benefits based on PacificSource's evaluation of the member's particular case.
 PacificSource may limit payment for supplemental services to a specific period of time.

-Members may request Complex Case Management or Case Management services by contacting our Health Services department.
-To speak with someone regarding Case Management, please contact our Health Services department.
+Members may request complex care management services by contacting our Care Management team.
+To speak with someone regarding care management, please contact us.